 Apart from inducing the recruitment of T lymphocytes, mast cells also regulate these lymphocytes during an immune response by modulating dendritic cells.
 In addition, they have a regulatory effect on B cells and thus on their actions.

-Here, it is worth noting that both B cells and T lymphocytes are cells of the adaptive immunity system.
+It's worth noting that both B and T lymphocytes are cells of the adaptive immunity system.

 They have the following three primary traits: